EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.binary.md

 ### astro.binary.chi2_astrometric_binary

-Find astrometric binary elements from observations Package: AstroUtil.binary Description: Given the astrometric observations of a binary and its eccentricity, Time of periastron and period, fit linearly
+Find astrometric binary elements from observations Package: AstroUtil.binary Description: Given the astrometric observations of a binary and its eccentricity, Time of periastron and period, fit linearly the remaining four orbital elements (omega, Omega, i, a).